marcusoftnet/marcusoftnet.github.io/_posts/2017-08-01-repost-mob-programming-full-team-full-throttle.md

 I noticed that [CodeBetter](http://codebetter.com/marcushammarberg/) is slowing down.
 Maybe dying.
 I’m preserving [my post from there](http://codebetter.com/marcushammarberg/2013/08/06/mob-programming/), here to my site.

-This particular post makes me very proud to repost here, since it’s apparently one of the first posts ever written on mob programming, not by [Woody Zuill](https://twitter.com/WoodyZuill) - the father of the concept.
+This particular post makes me very proud to repost here, since it’s apparently one of the first posts ever written on mob programming, that was not written by [Woody Zuill](https://twitter.com/WoodyZuill) - the father of the concept.

 ## Original post